intel/neural-compressor/examples/pytorch/language_translation/README.md

 please refer to [BERT large SQuAD instructions](README.md#run_squadpy-fine-tuning-on-squad-for-question-answering)

   * After fine tuning, you can get a checkpoint dir which include pretrained model, tokenizer and training arguments.
-This checkpoint dir will be used by ilit tuning as below.
+This checkpoint dir will be used by lpot tuning as below.

 # Run